TCGTalk Logo

 Illustration Rares (★ IR) — #133–154

 22 cards.
 Expected roughly once every 9 packs.
-A larger IR pool than Chaos Rising (22 vs 11 cards), with lower average value per card.
+A wide IR pool, with lower average value per card.
 The chase IRs are the Bulbasaur and Ivysaur artworks.

 #CardPrice (USD)Notes